eirikvaa/GameOfLife/README.md

 The list starts off with the programming languages I'm already familiar with, but I'm planning on venturing into more uncharted territory later.

+Note: I have a specific pattern I'm testing to see if what I have implemented actually works, but the implementations aren't thoroughly tested, so don't expect perfect implementations.

 Implementations:

 - [x] [Swift](SwiftGameOfLife/)